Updated 11/2/19 with chef details and images

 So what made him come out of semi-retirement?
 "Well, agents had been sending me details of amazing places in Covent Garden or Dalston - but fundamentally I'm a West London boy.
 My first restaurant was in Chiswick - I was there for 10 years.
 I know the area and I live in Fulham.
 This attracted me because it was West London but also it was a great combination of residential, business and this amazing spot right on the river - we hope it can become a destination venue."

 And what a spot.
 Riverside Studios has a prime spot by the Thames right next to Hammersmith Bridge.
-"When it opens at the beginning of next year it's going to be London's premier television studios," explained Sam.
+"When it opens it's going to be London's premier television studios," explained Sam.
 "They're building three new live television studios.
 It's a television centre, it's an arts centre.
 There'll be a grab and go cafe in the studios and it's also got a cinema in the basement.
 We're taking 4000 square feet within the building, but we have our own separate entrance and identity."

 As for what to expect from the restaurant, he says; "It's going to be a grown-up version of what Sam's in Chiswick used to be.
 I want you to be able to come on a Monday night because you can't be bothered to cook at home and have a fabulous fish pie and glass of wine and you've only spent £20.
 But then you come back on Friday night because you want cocktails, a tray of oysters and a chateaubriand for two to share.